 The function mnesia:match\object/3 automatically uses indices if these exist.
 However, no heuristics are performed in order to select the best index.
-Use Mnemosyne if this is an issue.

 The semantics of this function is context sensitive.
 See mnesia:activity/4 for more information.
 In transaction context it acquires a lock of type LockKind on the entire table or a single record.
 Currently, the lock type read is supported.